Charles, Duke of Vendôme: Northern defence

 On 7 March, Louise authorised the parlement of Paris to take the necessary security measures to assure itself of the capital.
 Collaborating with the municipal government of the city it was agreed to close most of the gates of the city, prohibit the passage of the Seine at night with goods and a new council was established, not only to manage affairs in Paris but also more distant cities in the north.
 There would be thirty five meetings of this council prior to July.

 Vendôme passed through Paris on his way to Lyon on 10 March.
 He urged the city to show itself well as an example to the rest of the kingdom during this time of crisis.
 Around the city, bands of soldiers were engaging in pillage at this time.
 Along with many of the other advisors he urged deference to the parlement of Paris.
 He would go as far as to criticise the king's advisors and reaffirming his desire to follow the lead of the parlement while he was in the city on 10 March.
 As for the parlement, it followed its traditional approach during crises in the kingdom, looking to strengthen its own position.

 On 26 March, absent from his governate while he was on the council in Lyon, the comte de Brienne was dispatched as Vendôme's lieutenant to deal with the problems of pillaging soldiers.
 He would arrive to assume his charge in April, and would be the sole authority in the province until the prince's return in 1527.
 This appointment came at the demand of the parlement who were insistent on the need for a competent man to be in the province during his absence.
 Nevertheless, the comte de Brienne was a man of his own choosing, and a (Luxembourg) kinsmen.
 Along with Brienne, Vendôme sent the lieutenant of his compagnie d'ordonnance the sieur de Torcy.
-Vendôme would remain in Lyon until such time as François was released from captivity.
+Vendôme would remain in Lyon until such time as Francis was released from captivity.

-The parlement resolved to raise 200 lances in Picardie with an intended date of muster of 8 May, and Vendôme declared that these new lances would be paid by revenue from the taille collected in April.
-These taille funds did not appear in Picardie.
+The parlement resolved to raise 200 lances in Picardy with an intended date of muster of 8 May, and Vendôme declared that these new lances would be paid by revenue from the taille collected in April.
+These taille funds did not appear in Picardy.
 As a result of this the trésoriers had to raise the money via alternate means.